incluud/accessible-astro-docs/README.md

 ## The story behind Accessible Astro

-Accessible Astro started as a personal project by [Mark Teekman](https://github.com/markteekman) in early 2022, born from a passion for web accessibility and the Astro framework.
+Accessible Astro started as a personal project by [Mark Teekman](https://github.com/markteekman) in 2021 when Astro was in its early stages, born from a passion for web accessibility and the Astro framework.
 What began as a single starter template grew into a family of accessible solutions, leading to the creation of [Incluud](https://github.com/incluud), an initiative with [Peter Padberg](https://github.com/peterpadberg) to make the web more inclusive.
 Today, these projects continue to grow and evolve with the help of our amazing community, staying true to their original purpose: making web accessibility easier for developers and better for everyone.